EmilyPreble/EmilyPreble.github.io/README.md

 This chart illustrates the change in percentages of undergraduate enrollment at Lehigh University.
 Data retrieved from [Lehigh's Office of Institutional Research](http://www.lehigh.edu/~oir/profiles/profile_files/LUprofile_2016.pdf) and graphic again created on Chartbuilder.

 ![Changes in Lehigh University Undergraduate Enrollment per College per Year](Changes_in_Lehigh_University_Undergraduate_Enrollment_per_College_per_Year_Arts_&_Sciences_Business_Engineering_chartbuilder.png)

+**Change in the Number of Wins and Losses for the Lehigh Softball Program per Season**

+As a member of the Lehigh softball program, I thought it would be interesting to see the fluctuation of wins and losses of my team over the last 10 years.
+This graph depicts the wins, in blue, and the losses, in red, of the team per season.
+Data provided by the [NCAA](http://web1.ncaa.org/stats/StatsSrv/careerteamwinloss).